![]() |

 This is the

-result of converting by using a Gradient Map Adjustment Layer |
+result of converting by using a GRADIENT MAP Adjustment Layer. |

 ![]() |

 This is the result of converting the Image to LAB COLOR, selecting the Lightness channel only and converting the image back to greyscale.
-Verdict: This method gives a fair tonal conversion, but because some of the colour information has been discarded it lacks the versatility of the Channel Mixing methods. |
+Verdict: https://www.photoshopessentials.com/photo-editing/black-and-white-tutorials/lab-color/ |

 ![]() |